Reviews You Can Rely On

 Weather Protection

 The primary driver of a hardshell jacket's weather resistance is a waterproof fabric.
 The best hardshell jackets on the market use Gore-Tex Pro, which is a three-layer waterproof fabric that includes a nylon outer layer, a membrane that allows water vapor to pass through but that repels liquid water droplets, and an inner lining layer for durability that are all laminated together to produce one single fabric.
-The Norrona Trollveggen Gore-Tex Pro Light, Mammut Nordwand Advanced, Mountain Equipment Lhotse, Arc'teryx Alpha SV, Patagonia Pluma, Arc'teryx Beta AR, and Outdoor Research Archangel all use Gore-Tex Pro fabrics, and all deliver great weather resistance.
+The Norrona Trollveggen Gore-Tex Pro Light, Mammut Nordwand Advanced, Mountain Equipment Lhotse, Arc'teryx Alpha SV, and Arc'teryx Beta AR all use Gore-Tex Pro fabrics, and all deliver great weather resistance.
 In addition to a lightweight, waterproof fabric, Gore-Tex Pro shells also have waterproof zippers, taped seams, and full coverage hoods.
 These are the most protective hardshells out there.

 The Mountain Equipment Lhotse's 40 and 80-denier Gore-Tex Pro face fabric is treated with a DWR finish that beads water well into the jacket's lifespan.